 16. Before you agree to refinance the house, make sure that it’s possible for you to get a mortgage.
 Do NOT assume that you will be able to refinance your home (now or in the future) until you have checked with a qualified mortgage lender first!
 You want to do that BEFORE you agree on a settlement.
 Otherwise, you may give up a lot just to get a house that you end up having to sell soon anyway.

 17. Find a way to communicate with your spouse about the kids that doesn’t make you crazy.
 If you have kids, but every conversation you have with your spouse turns into a fight, you need to find a less destructive way to communicate.
 Limit yourself to text messaging.
 If that doesn’t work, use email.
-Use an online parenting program to coordinate schedules for the kids’ events.
+Use a co-parenting app to coordinate schedules for the kids’ events.
 Don’t start talking face to face again until you both can control your emotions.

 18. Don’t hide assets.
 You may think you are going to get away with something, but, you would be surprised at how much information is available in this digital age.
 Sure, you may “get away with it” and cheat your spouse a bit, but if you get discovered (and chances are that you will) your credibility in court will be completely blown, and you will very likely end up losing more than you expected to gain.